Protest as LGBT activist jailed for 2 months in Poland - France 24

 Warsaw (AFP)

-Polish police arrested a gay rights activist in central Warsaw on Friday, implementing a court order for two months' preventive detention that sparked angry scenes as dozens protested.
+Dozens of protesters tried to stop Polish police from arresting a gay rights activist in Warsaw on Friday after a court ordered the campaigner held for two months preventive detention.

 The activist is also accused of pushing a volunteer from the Pro-Right to Life Foundation which owned the van.

-Margo was detained at the offices of Campaign Against Homophobia but dozens of protesters then managed to block the police car, prompting a short stand-off before officers cleared the way to allow the car to pass.
+Margo was detained at the offices of Campaign Against Homophobia but dozens of protesters then blocked the police car, prompting a stand-off before officers cleared the way to allow it to pass.

+"During the arrest of the activist, the crowd impeded the actions of the police.
+Interventions are being made against the most aggressive people.
+There will be zero tolerance for breaking the law," Warsaw police wrote on Twitter.

-"The court ordered the detention of this person for a period of two months," Aleksandra Skrzyniarz, a spokeswoman for the prosecutor's office in Warsaw, was quoted as saying by the news channel TVN24.
+Aleksandra Skrzyniarz, a spokeswoman for prosecutors, was quoted as saying by the news channel TVN24, that a court had "ordered the detention of this person for a period of two months".

-The PAP news agency quoted Margo as saying before the arrest that it was a "repressive" measure.
+The PAP news agency quoted Margo as saying before the arrest that the preventive detention, a measure normally used to stop another crime being committed, was "repressive".

 Margo belongs to a campaign group called Stop The Nonsense, which is also suspected of draping several Warsaw monuments, including a statue of Jesus Christ, with LGBT flags and anarchist symbols last week.